hanadrizz/The-Barkeeper/README.md

-  hug [user] | Responds with "[author] is hugging [user]! :people_hugging:" redditsearch [subreddit] | Looks for images in the specified subreddit, shuffles and picks one image, and posts it in the channel ping | Responds with the latency of the bot vs receiving commands
+  hug [user] | Responds with "[author] is hugging [user]! :people_hugging:" redditsearch [subreddit] | Looks for images in the specified subreddit, shuffles and picks one image, and posts it in the channel ping | Responds with the latency of the bot vs receiving commands minecraft | Shows you if the server is online and how many players are on

   Fun commands | Output
 ------------ | -------------